cs-ankit-gupta/solution-pack-ot-asset-management/docs/usage.md

 - Browse to `Simulations` > `OT - Add Sample Asset Change Activity Record` scenario and click **Simulate Scenario**.

-- Playbook: **Scenario - OT - Asset Change Activity** has two variables `dueDays` and `mediumImpactAsset`.
+    >**NOTE**: Playbook: **Scenario - OT - Asset Change Activity** has variable `dueDays` (*Days required to complete change activity*).
 You can populate these variables with your preferred values in the *Configuration* step.
-    - `dueDays` - Days required to complete change activity.
-    - `mediumImpactAsset` - Impacted Asset hostname.

 - With a given value of due date in `dueDays` two Asset Change Activity entries are made.
-    - Add New Cyber Asset - Intel Core i7-13700K (Asset)
+    - Add New Cyber Asset - Siemens S7-400-S621
-    - Medium Impact Baseline Change - Patch For log 4J
+    - Medium Impact Baseline Change - Stratix 5950-RW41

-- If an asset does not already exist, it is created and added to the record with the following hostname:
-    - Intel Core i7-13700K

 - Assets are linked and can be seen in the Assets & Vulnerabilities tab.

 - Once the record has been created, execute the **Add Task From Templates** to assign different tasks to different people.

-- New tasks get created once the previous task is completed.
+- New tasks get created as priority `Medium` once the previous task is completed.

 - New task can be added by using **Add New Task** playbook.